openxla/community/rfcs/20230123-pjrt-plugin.md

     client?
 For example, these two functions in [tpu_initializer_helper.cc](https://github.com/tensorflow/tensorflow/blob/master/tensorflow/compiler/xla/stream_executor/tpu/tpu_initializer_helper.cc#L269-L270)
     should be run when initializing TPU.
 Currently they are called every time a PJRT TPU client is created.
-Shall we add another method InitializePlugin and only run it once?
-Alternatively, the plugin can implement it in `PJRT_Client_Create` and run it once in the first time a client was created.
+One solution is to place this initizliation in method `GetPjrtApi`.
+It will run the first time that a plugin is loaded.
-*   Do we want to create PJRT clients for every plugin that is found?
-Will that involve some initialization for the device which should not run multiple times?
+*   It is not desired to create PJRT clients for every plugin that is found as that will increase resource utilization.
+Framework decides what behavior they prefer.
     *   We may need to store loaded PluginInfo in a nested map `map<device_type,
-        <plugin_name, PluginInfo>>` if we want to know what plugins are
+        <plugin_name, PluginInfo>>` if the framework wants to know what plugins
-        available for a device (e.g. current PJRT GPU and IREE GPU) and only create one PJRT client per device.
+        are available for a device (e.g. current PJRT GPU and IREE GPU) and only create one PJRT client per device.

 ### <a name="heading=h.bjuf0soco0sj"></a> Config values for creating PJRT client(s)